Sala2Code/Labyrinthe-2d-and-3d/README.md

 # Labyrinthe-2d-and-3d
-Kruskal algorithm with Julia in 2D and 3D.
+Generator of maze and her solution with the Kruskal algorithm on Julia in 2D and 3D.

 # 2D Labyrinth